 - 1. A null value or an empty array to indicate an empty result (no rows). - 2.
-A Java object or Map to indicate a one-row result, or an array that consists of a single Java object or Map. - 3.
-An array of Java objects or Map instances to return multiple result rows.
+A Java object or Map or Object[] to indicate a zero (null) or one-row result. - 3.
+An array of Java objects or an array of Map instances or an array of Object[] instances to return multiple result rows.